u3u/eslint-plugin-arrow-return-style/README.md

 1. Install Prettier as a peer dependency: `npm install prettier --save-dev`
 2. Configure Prettier in your project (`.prettierrc`, `prettier.config.js`, etc.)
-3. Enable the option: `"usePrettier": true`
+3. The option will automatically enable if Prettier is detected, or you can explicitly set: `"usePrettier": true` or `"usePrettier": false`

 **Benefits:**